LiamJCates/Programming-Notes/C++/Semantics/Lifetime.md

 declare a variable, you create an object.
 A variable is simply an object that has a name.

+TODO: C++ Crash Course Ch 4

-Allocation, Deallocation, and Lifetime
+### Allocation, Deallocation, and Lifetime
 Every object requires storage.
 You reserve storage for objects in a process called allocation.
 When you’re done with an object, you release the object’s storage in a process called deallocation.

 An object’s storage duration begins when the object is allocated and ends when the object is deallocated.
 The lifetime of an object is a runtime property that is bound by the object’s storage duration.
 An object’s lifetime begins once its constructor completes, and it ends just before a destructor is invoked.

 In summary, each object passes through the following stages:
 1. The object’s storage duration begins, and storage is allocated.